cameronpit/Unblocker/GUIDE.md

 Most of the user interface is in [Main.storyboard](Unblocker/Main.storyboard) and [UnblockerViewController.swift](Unblocker/UnblockerViewController.swift) (The latter contains 624 lines of code!).
 Classes BlockView and BoardView are also important pieces of the UI; they are in the file
 [Domain & UI models.swift](Unblocker/Domain%20&%20UI%20models.swift).

-Although programming the UI required by far the largest investment of time and effort in this project, I really don't have a lot to say about it.
-It is fairly well commented, but it is still a lot to slog through.
-I recommend perusing the code in Xcode, making good use of the jump bar, jump to definition, find in project, etc.
+Although programming the UI required by far the largest investment of time and effort in this project, I don't think the UI is very interesting compared to the problems solved by the Scanner and Solver classes.
+I will get around to documenting the UI eventually, but not right now.
+I did try to put the code in some sort of rational order, and I made extensive use of the MARK: comment in _UblockerController.swift_, although there are not many other comments.
+If you want to slog through it, I recommend perusing the code in Xcode, making good use of the jump bar, jump to definition, find in project, etc.

 The animations in the app are UIView animations.
 I did it that way because I knew how to do it.
 UIView animations work just fine, but one of these days I'll learn Core Animation.
 Perhaps that would have been the better tool; I don't know.